Brian Urlacher Rookie Cards

 BUT there’s that practice uniform again!
 Uggh!
 One parallel, Championship Ticket also autographed serial-numbered to /100.

-Although Playoff seemed to use the photos from the same practice shoot this is a very nice looking card.
-Handsome card design with the browns, blues, and silvers stamped with white lettering really give this one lot of eye-appeal.
+Although Playoff seemed to use the photos from the same practice shoot this is a very nice-looking card.
+Handsome card design with the browns, blues, and silvers stamped with white lettering really gives this one lot of eye appeal.

 This base rookie is numbered to /750 and parallels include: Momentum O’s #’d to 10 and Momentum X’s #’d to 9.

 Full action photo portraying Urlacher in his college uniform.
-Silver foil background gives it a cool refractor-ish look.
+The silver foil background gives it a cool refractor-ish look.

 The base card rookies are un-numbered but if that’s your thing no worries there are multiple parallels in this one.
-Infinity Green #’d to /75; Infinity Red #’d to /35; Infinity Purple #’d to /15.
+Infinity Green #’d to /75, Red #’d to /35, and Purple #’d to /15.

 Great action photo but more college uniforms.
 However, I can appreciate the border colors matching the college uniform, gives it great eye appeal.
 The card back looks good too, overall for a basic paper product Score put out a great design.